Coronavirus: Germany weighs curbs on parties as infections rise | DW | 23.08.2020

 As infection rates climb across the country, a growing chorus of politicians and public health officials has begun sounding the alarm on parties.

-Ralph Brinkhaus, leader of the CDU/CSU conservative parliamentary bloc, said that "unfortunately since the start of summer a certain recklessness has spread."
+Ralph Brinkhaus, parliamentary bloc leader for Chancellor Angela Merkel's ruling CDU/CSU conservatives, said that "unfortunately since the start of summer a certain recklessness has spread."

-"We must not risk that day care centers and schools will close again and that children are forced to remain at home for weeks because we have accepted higher infection rates due to lax rules at family parties," Saskia Esken, co-leader of the Social Democrats, told FAS.
+"We must not risk that day care centers and schools will close again and that children are forced to remain at home for weeks because we have accepted higher infection rates due to lax rules at family parties," Saskia Esken, co-leader of the junior coalition partner Social Democrats, told FAS.

 Read more: Berlin parties as pandemic threatens to return